Greenland glaciers not set to cause disastrous sea level rises - study

 "Observed acceleration indicates that sea level rise from Greenland may fall well below proposed upper bounds," write the boffins, who are based in Seattle and Ohio.

 There's a lot of interest in Greenland's glaciers, as opposed to the rest of the Arctic ice cap, as they rest on solid land and thus - if they should all slide off - sea levels would rise seriously around the globe.
-Just a few years ago, the fearmongering hippies* at Greenpeace were bandying a wild figure of seven metres about, adding:
+Just a few years ago, Greenpeace was bandying a wild figure of seven metres about, adding:

 That's bye-bye most of Bangladesh, Netherlands, Florida and would make London the new Atlantis.